28 January until 4 March 2018

-Sladers Yard is pleased to hold stock of Anne Davies’ paintings.
-Her first show at Sladers Yard, a two-man show with Andrew Bird, was from Saturday 4 March to Sunday 17 April 2017.
-The paintings shown below are available to view at the gallery or buy online.
-Please do let us know if you would like to come and see them.
+Anne Davies’ first show at Sladers Yard, a two-man show with Andrew Bird, was in the spring of 2017.
+The paintings shown below are available to view at the gallery or buy online now.
+Please do let us know if you would like to come and see them or if you would like a notification when her new work goes up online.

 ANNE DAVIES uses memory and imagination to make small paintings that evoke the spirit of place.
 Rows of workers’ cottages in beautiful hilly landscapes whether west country or the north of England, and more recently the Docklands of London, it is the landscapes of the Industrial revolution that draw her interest.
 She loves the idea of walking around in a picture rather like a map, discovering the different aspects of place.